Case example: Coming off the meds

 Finally, we decided that talking to people (as a qualitative study, in this case in focus groups) would allow us to explore in more detail people’s perceptions of the difficulties in talking to prescribers, and their decision-making processes in relation to changing or stopping medications for mental health issues.

-Later on, we will look at the design issues around studies like this.
-For the moment, it’s important to see how those early discussions about getting a fairly precise research question are important at this early stage, and how the rest of the process follows on from the exact question you are asking.
+It’s important to get a fairly precise research question at this early stage as the rest of the process follows on from the exact question you are asking.